authelia/authelia/docs/content/en/reference/cli/authelia/authelia_storage_migrate_down.md

 ```
       --destroy-data   confirms you want to destroy data with this migration
   -h, --help           help for down
-      --pre1           sets pre1 as the version to migrate to
   -t, --target int     sets the version to migrate to
 ```